 And ladies and gentlemen, this is going to change the game.

-This is going to change the way you diversify your wealth, and this is going to change the way you go about precious metal acquisition.
+And this is going to change the way you go about precious metal acquisition.

-And so I have been working with the individuals over at wolfpack.gold for a while, based out of Missouri and Texas.
+And so I have been working with the individuals over at Wolfpack.gold for a while, based out of Missouri and Texas.

-But they've come up with a game changing operation, and that's subscription based precious metal acquisition.
+But they've come up with a game changing operation, and that's subscription-based precious metal acquisition.

-So we're not talking about a subscription where you're paying, if you want to be the lone wolf package, 50 bucks a month.
+So we're not talking about a subscription where you're paying, if you want to be the lone wolf package, 50 bucks a month, you're getting that value returned in precious metals.

 Here's the beauty of it.

-As we grow the Wolf Pack, our purchasing power becomes bigger.
+As we grow the Wolfpack, our purchasing power becomes bigger.

 And when our purchasing power becomes bigger, we get the precious metals at a lower price.

-If you want to know how do all of these precious metal companies give me free stuff, because ladies and gentlemen, these precious metal companies make millions and millions of dollars in purchases.
+Because ladies and gentlemen, these precious metal companies make millions and millions of dollars in purchases.

 They're getting precious metals at a much, much lower price than you are paying for it.